Foundations for a theory of emergent quantum mechanics and emergent classical gravity: Concentration of measure and natural spontaneous collapse

-The concentration of measure for functions on the Lipschitz regime provides a natural mechanism for the reduction of the quantum state.
-However, such reduction processes not only happen when the quantum system is being {\it measured} by a macroscopic observer.
-On the contrary, they are {\it spontaneous processes} happening at the final domain of each fundamental cycle in the $U_t$-evolution.
-This is the reason of the name {\it natural reduction processes}, in contrast with induced reduction of the quantum state by an interaction with a quantum measurement system \cite{Diosi,GhirardiGrassiRimini, Penrose}.
-A natural reduction process do not {\it destroy} the quantum system and it is dissociated from quantum measurement process.
-In a measurement process the measurement device can change the original quantum state, since there exists an interaction between the system being measured and the apparatus measurement.
-This is described through Von Neumann models in a quantum mechanical setting.
+The concentration of measure that takes place during the concentrating regime of the $U_t$ flow provides a natural mechanism for the reduction of the quantum state.
+However, such reduction processes not only happen when the quantum system is being {\it measured} by a measurement device.
+On the contrary, they are {\it spontaneous processes} that happen right after the ergodic regime in each fundamental cycle of the $U_t$-evolution.
+This is the reason of the name {\it natural reduction processes}, in contrast with induced reduction of the quantum state by an interaction with a quantum measurement system \cite{Diosi,GhirardiGrassiRimini, Penrose 1996, Penrose 2005}.
+The natural spontaneous reduction process does not necessarily change the quantum state of the system, neither it is necessarily associated with quantum measurement processes.
+In contrast, in a measurement process the measurement device can change the original quantum state, since there is an interaction between the system being measured and the apparatus measurement.
+This is described, for instance by von Neumann models of interaction between the quantum system with the measurement device.

-Note that the interaction responsible for this concentration is purely classical, since it is dominant only in the metastable equilibrium regime $\{t= (2n+1)T,\,n\in\,\mathbb{N}\}$, when all the properties of the system are localized by the effect to the same interaction $U_t$.
-As a consequence of this phenomena the properties of the system appear as macroscopically well defined when the system is measured by means of a macroscopic measurement device.
-In Hamilton-Randers theory there is no entanglement between the measurement device and the quantum system: both have an exact localized state when they interact and the macroscopic measurement device do not induces the reduction of the quantum system.
+The interaction responsible for the natural spontaneous collapse of the state is classical, since it is dominant only in contractive domain containing the metastable equilibrium domain ${\bf D}_0$, when all the observable properties of the system are localized by the effect to the same interaction driving $U_t$.
+As a consequence of this phenomenon, the properties of the system appear as macroscopically well defined when such properties are measured by means of a macroscopic measurement device.